 Growing our future

-One of the best actions we can take to improve our environment is to plant native trees.
+Join our planting events because one of the best actions we can take to improve our natural environment is to plant native trees.

 Te Herenga Waka—Victoria University of Wellington is working with Wellington City Council and Conservation Volunteers New Zealand to help restore native forests around the Wellington region in a project we’re calling Growing our Future (previously known as Growing Graduates).
 This project allows us to contribute to the region while offsetting carbon and getting the University closer our zero carbon (PDF) goal.

 Join a planting day